shramabablukumar/JBTPOST.github.io/README.md

 ---

-### GOLASACHIEVEMENT BOX 🏆
+### GOALSACHIEVEMENT BOX 🏆

-**GOLASACHIEVEMENT BOX** is a powerful, goal-setting, and achievement-tracking tool designed to help individuals and teams stay focused, organized, and motivated.
+**GOALSACHIEVEMENT BOX** is a powerful, goal-setting, and achievement-tracking tool designed to help individuals and teams stay focused, organized, and motivated.
 This project enables users to define goals, track progress, and celebrate achievements in a structured and visually appealing way.

 #### Key Features:
 - **Goal Management**: Create and manage goals with deadlines, priority levels, and custom categories.